SPNHC-TDWG 2024 Sessions

 SYM18 Globally Linking Taxonomies: Use cases and latest developments

-SYM19 Harmonizing Databases and Terminology on Biological Invasions for Successful Management Strategies
+SYM19 Bridging the gap: Interoperable Alien Species Data and Terminology for Successful Sharing of Management Strategies

 SYM20 Herbarium Procedures and Techniques: Sharing best practice from across the globe